TodePond/TodePondDotCom/wikiblogarden/genocide/binary/readme.md

 They use it as a chance to bash on other trans people, saying things like "That's good.
 Some people get *so* offended.
 Glad you're not one of them."

-So for the avoidance of doubt... and any confusion at all... let me be abso-tucking-lutely clear.
+So for the avoidance of doubt... and any confusion at all... let me be clear.

-\*cracks knuckles\*

 ## Some people are binary